sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/hardware_overview.md

 #### Output
 When configured as an <b>output</b> the pin will be at a <b>HIGH</b> or <b>LOW</b> voltage. <b>Output</b> pins are <b>Low Impedance</b>: This means that they can provide a relatively substantial amount of current to other circuits.

+!!! warning
-<div class="alert alert-warning"><b>&#9889; Note:</b> There are electrical limitations to the amount of current that the ESP32-WROOM module can sink or source.
-For more details, check out the <a href="https://cdn.sparkfun.com/assets/1/4/9/2/5/esp32-wroom-32e_datasheet_en.pdf">ESP32-WROOM module datasheet</a>.</div>
+    <b>&#9889;</b> There are electrical limitations to the amount of current that the ESP32-WROOM module can sink or source.
+For more details, check out the <a href="https://cdn.sparkfun.com/assets/1/4/9/2/5/esp32-wroom-32e_datasheet_en.pdf">ESP32-WROOM module datasheet</a>.

 ### Additional Functions